Non-canonical extension of theta-functions and modular integrability of theta-constants: Introduction

 \section{Introduction}

-The theta-functions of Jacobi and Weierstrassian basis of functions $\{\sigma$, $\zeta$, $\wp$, $\wpp\}$ arise in numerous theories and applications.
+The theta-functions of Jacobi and the Weierstrassian basis of functions $\{\sigma$, $\zeta$, $\wp$, $\wp'\}$ arise in numerous theories and applications.
 Since their discovery in the late 1820's, this field became the subject of intensive study.
-The majority of results and current form of the theory were obtained in the very works of Jacobi and Weierstrass, and their contemporaries: Hermite \cite{hermite}, Enneper \cite{enneper}, Kiepert, Neumann \cite{neumann}, Halphen \cite{halphen}, Hurwitz \cite{hurwitz}, Frobenius \cite{frobenius}, Fricke \cite{fricke,klein} et al. Presently, only monographic literature on this topic may run into tens of items.
-Thorough treatises had appeared as far back as Jacobi's life \cite{gudermann} (not only in German \cite{somov}) and, continuing the list further, we should mention books \cite{tikh,cayley,durege,forsyth,hancock,koenig, krause,riemann,thomae,weber}, references in these works, and especially encyclopedic paper by Fricke \cite{fricke2}.
+The majority of results and current form of the theory were obtained in the very works of Jacobi and Weierstrass, and their contemporaries: Hermite \cite{hermite}, Enneper \cite{enneper}, Kiepert, Neumann \cite{neumann}, Halphen \cite{halphen}, Hurwitz \cite{hurwitz}, Frobenius \cite{frobenius}, Fricke \cite{fricke,klein} et al. Presently, the current monographic literature on this topic may run into tens of items.
+Thorough treatises (not only in Deutsche/Latin \cite{somov}) had appeared as far back as Jacobi's lifetime; see, for example, \cite{verhulst}, \cite{gudermann}\footnote{What is now called an elliptic function was named a `Modular-Function' by Gudermann in \cite{gudermann}.} and, continuing the list further, we should mention treatises \cite{tikh,cayley,durege,forsyth,hancock,koenig, krause,riemann,thomae,weber,briot}, references in these works, and especially encyclopedic paper by Fricke \cite{fricke2}.
+Fricke had also planned a 3rd volume to the series \cite{fricke} but it was composed only recently \cite{fricke3}.
 See also the excellent history survey by Koenigsberger \cite{koenig2}.
-Literature given in the reference list does not claim on completeness, but comprehensively contains properties of elliptic, modular, and $\theta$-functions known nowadays.
-In addition to monographs listed above it should be mentioned later presentation of the theory \cite{rauch,a,lawden,farkas,rankin,hurwitz2,mumford,apostol,123} and handbook literature as well \cite{we2,abramowitz,bateman}.
-A great number of specific examples can be found in the classical \textit{`A course of modern analysis'} by Whittaker \& Watson \cite{WW} and very detailed exposition of the theory is in Weber's \textit{`Lehrbuch der Algebra'} \cite{weber} and in the two-volume Halphen treatise with the posthumous issue of the 3rd volume \cite{halphen}.
-As formulae source, in most of cases Schwarz's collection of Weierstrass' and Jacobi's classical results \cite{we2} is by no means lacking and the four volume set by Tannery \& Molk \cite{tannery} hitherto contains most exhaustive information along these lines.
+Literature given in the reference list does not claim on completeness, but comprehensively covers the known properties of elliptic, modular, and $\theta$-functions known nowadays.
+In addition to monographs listed above it should be mentioned the later presentation of the theory \cite{rauch,a,lawden,farkas,rankin,hurwitz2,mumford,apostol,123, armitage} and handbook literature as well \cite{we2,abramowitz,bateman}.
+A great number of specific examples can be found in the classical \emph{`A course of modern analysis'} by Whittaker \& Watson \cite{WW} and very detailed exposition of the theory is in Weber's \emph{`Lehrbuch der Algebra'} \cite{weber} and in the two-volume Halphen treatise with the posthumous issue of the 3rd volume \cite{halphen}.
+As a source for the formulae, in most of cases Schwarz's collection of Weierstrass' and Jacobi's classical results \cite{we2} is by no means lacking and the four volume set by Tannery \& Molk \cite{tannery} hitherto contains most exhaustive information along these lines.
 The very Weierstrass' \cite{we} and Jacobi's \cite{jacobi} works, being very detailed in presentation, should be referred hereinto since they have still remained a source of important observations.